dojo/docs/dojox/form/FileUploader.rst

 http://bugs.dojotoolkit.org/ticket/9615

-Another bug found is uploading muliple files more than once causes onComplete to fire on every file.
+Another bug found is uploading multiple files more than once causes onComplete to fire on every file.
 It should only fire after all files have uploaded.
 The fix for this is to use the SWF from the trunk (1.4) in the 1.3.2 release.

 http://bugs.dojotoolkit.org/ticket/9646